 Don't lose the ability to grow as a couple and to experience life as a loving unit.

-Watch a movie together over Skype and then pretend that you had a date night.
+Watch a movie together over FaceTime for a date night.
 Read and recommend books to each other.
-Instagram photos of your cooked meals and act like you prepared them together.
+Cook food together, separately, and eat them when the time is right for each of you.
 Don't lose the ability to grow as a couple and to experience life as a loving unit.

 Just because your partner is in another country does not mean that you can't be spontaneous and loving.
 Order flowers to be delivered, send care packages, or even just letters.
 Give them paintings, poems, or record a video of you saying something sweet so that they wake up with a lovely gift from you.

 Getting something tangible from the other person reinforces that your relationship is real and solid.
 Especially with a little help from technology (or some friends back home?), there's no excuse for you not to continue with those small, but meaningful gestures that'll keep your relationship healthy, exciting, and the two of you anticipating seeing each other again.